jjon/Graphing-ChartEx/README.md

 And like that.
 Strings for Entities are identified by id and text offsets, Relations by id, predicate, subject and object.

-ann2rdf_dot.py parses the brat annotation file and generates an RDF graph, and an graphviz/svg graph as output.

 Simple smushing is done for Entities marked as same\_as.

-Currently, all the js is in the index.html.

-2013-02-14: Lots of uncommitted development locally.
-Now that we finally have a triple store, gradually adding AllegroGraph functionality.
+2013-02-14: Lots of uncommitted and uncommented development locally.
+Now that we finally have a triple store, I'm gradually adding AllegroGraph functionality.
 Also refactored all the old stuff. ann2rdf_dot.py, ann2rdf, index.html, no longer relevant.
+Have now split out the js and the css into their own files.

 2012-11-07: Added Google Books search, with comments on the shortcomings of Google Books.